RobertoMarcos/TFM/project_report.md

 *Programming language: Python*

-  Observations on each variable and its corresponding correlation (or not as in this case)
+  Observations on each variable and its corresponding correlation (or not as in this case).

 ### [3.
 Data_Modeling](https://github.com/RobertoMarcos/TFM-PredictionFinalizationTVSeries/blob/master/3.%20Data_Modeling.ipynb)

 *Programming language: Python*

 In this notebook the 'goldsmith' data.

 'Featuring engineering' transforming the numerical variables of the X by sklearn MinMaxScaler so that the range of variables is between 0 and 1 (later genderMale and genderFemale) and dummies for the genre categories of each film.